 Now that you’ve seen the biggest motorcycle, you also need to see the smallest.
 Created by Swede Tom Wiberg in 2003, the 80mm-tall bike weighs only 1.1kg and can reach a top speed of 2kmh (1.24mph), and is powered by 0.22kW (0.3hp) engine.

 Longest time balancing a motorcycle on one’s head

 This is a bit of a weird one, but it’s a record nonetheless.
 In 2015, Gerard Jessie from the Philippines balanced a motorcycle on his head for 14.93 seconds.
 As you do.

-If you also are also trying to make a world record on motorcycles, make sure you have the right motorbike insurance to cover you and your bike.
-We at Swann Insurance provides the different type of motorbike insurance.
+If you are also trying to make a world record on motorcycles, make sure you have the right motorbike insurance to cover you and your bike.
+We at Swann Insurance provides the different type of motorbike insurance quotes in Australia.